This fall will undoubtedly look different for a lot of families this year.

 “We do have resources and avenues to help your student get what they need,” Dana adds.
 “But we can't do that if we don't know they need something.”

 Sending a restaurant gift card is an easy way to donate a lunch to a teacher while supporting the local economy.
 You could even work with administration to help donate food for a socially distanced back-to-school luncheon.

 Or send teachers some coffee, because we all could use a little boost, right?
-Amazon has some great options for gift baskets these days and, of course, local is always best, so consider arranging for a delivery or mail some coffee shop gift cards to the school to distribute to teachers.
+Local is always best, so consider arranging for a delivery or mail some coffee shop gift cards to the school to distribute to teachers.

 SIMPLY VOICE YOUR SUPPORT

 This intangible help can make a big difference.
 Because the truth is, teachers will be learning as they go, too, so knowing they have the parents’ support can go a long way toward boosting morale.